christianalfoni/rxjs-react-component/README.md

 Depends on React and rxjs

 ### Howto
 By convention all methods defined with a `$` at the end will expose an observable instead.
-By returning the observable mapping to an object will cause a state change in the component.
+If you return the observable it is expected to map to an object.
+This object will be run with `this.setState(mappedObservableObject)` and cause a render on the component.

 ```js
 import React from 'react';